I tried fasting for 5 days… and this what happened (results).

 Fasting… sounds crazy, right?
 I recently did one myself, voluntarily!
-And I would 100% do it again (in fact I’m planning on doing a fast for 3-5 days every month!).
+And I would 100% do it again.

-I documented my first experience of doing a long fast on Instagram, and I’ve received a lot of questions about it, so I’ll do my best to answer all those questions here.
+I documented my first experience of doing a long fast on Instagram, and I received a lot of questions about it, so I’ll do my best to answer all those here.

-The short answer is that overall, water fasting was an extremely challenging experience, for me anyway (mainly because it was such a huge jump from my usual fasts – I usually do 16-24 hrs), but I felt AMAZING afterwards, especially a couple of days after.
-I will definitely be doing it again (like I said earlier), but before we go any further, I must emphasise that this is MY experience after doing a lot of research.
+I found water fasting to be an extremely challenging experience – mainly because it was such a huge jump from my usual fasts; 16-24 hrs, but I felt AMAZING afterwards, when I could eat again.
+I must emphasise that this is MY personal experience after doing a lot of research.
 I’m not suggesting anyone else try fasting, at least without talking to a medical professional and doing the same due diligence.
-Fasting is generally considered safe for short periods of time, but not everyone responds the same, and some people may find that they can’t or shouldn’t do it.
+Fasting is generally considered safe for short periods of time, but not everyone responds the same, and some may find that they can’t or shouldn’t do it.

 This is my experience and what worked for me…